Why am I doing this?

 We are all in the continuum of evolution

 “In light of the evolutionary links and the behavioral similarities between humans and higher animals, it is difficult to believe that psychology could explain human behavior but not animal behavior” - If we got our eyes, our hearts, and brains from evolution little by little, why do we think consciousness just happened in sapiens?
-Isn't that a bit strange that after more that 4000 million years, evolution just came up with something that good just 15 millions years ago? and then, share it only with humans of course.
+Isn't that a bit strange that after more than 4000 million years, evolution just came up with something that good just 15 million years ago? and then, share it only with humans of course.

 In Contre la Mentaphobie (Against Mentaphobia), David Chauvet shows how this denial of consciousness in animals serves as an excuse for exploiting animals without feeling guilty about the serious abuses we commit toward them.
 The same excuse has been put in play with people too.
 “If we were to recognize that the animals are not fundamentally different from us, it would force us to forbid treating them like instruments, utensils, purely serving our interests”